Tasmanian cherries ripe for export

-A government program to support Australian exporters negotiating the impacts of COVID-19 has helped lift Tasmanian cherry exports to record figures.
-According to Fruit Growers Tasmania, the state’s cherry exports increased by 40 percent in 2020-21, accounting for 51 percent of Australia’s total cherry exports of 4741 tonnes, valued at AU$82.69 million.
+A government program to support Australian exporters negotiating the impacts of COVID has helped lift exports of Tasmanian cherries to record figures.
+According to Fruit Growers Tasmania, the state’s cherry exports increased by 40 percent in 2020-21.
+This accounts for 51 percent of Australia’s total cherry exports of 4741 tonnes, valued at AU$82.69 million.

-Hong Kong, Vietnam, Taiwan, China and Thailand are the leading export markets for Tasmanian cherries, accounting for 80 percent of the state’s exports.
-The federal government’s International Freight Assistance Mechanism (IFAM), a temporary measure initiated to restore critical global supply chains impacted by COVID-19, has helped reconnect global airlinks, allowing Australian businesses to reach international customers.
+Hong Kong, Vietnam, Taiwan, China and Thailand are the leading export markets for Tasmanian cherries.
+Together, they account for 80 percent of the state’s exports.
+The federal government’s International Freight Assistance Mechanism (IFAM) has allowed cherry businesses to reach international markets during the pandemic.
+This temporary measure was initiated to restore critical global supply chains impacted by COVID.
+It’s helped reconnect global airlinks, allowing Aussie businesses to reach customers.

-“Since April 2020, IFAM has supported some 50 flights out of Hobart carrying a variety of produce – including cherries, abalone, rock lobster and salmon – to key markets in Asia, Europe and the Middle East,” says Minister for Trade, Tourism and Investment Dan Tehan.
+“Since April 2020, IFAM has supported 50 flights out of Hobart carrying a variety of produce,” says Minister for Trade Dan Tehan.
+“This is getting cherries, and also abalone, rock lobster and salmon, to key international markets in Asia, Europe and the Middle East.”

 Gavin Pearce, Member for Braddon – a rural electorate in the north west and west of Tasmania – says COVID presented substantial challenges to the state’s cherry exporters.

-“The grounding of international passenger flights during the pandemic left many Tasmanian cherry exporters unable to get their produce into key international markets,” he says.
-“The IFAM program provided important support, and the extraordinary volume of cherry exports under difficult circumstances is testament to the industry’s resilience and ability to adapt.”
+“The grounding of international flights left many Tasmanian cherry exporters unable to get produce into key markets,” he says.
+“The IFAM program provided important support.
+But the extraordinary volume of cherry exports under difficult circumstances is testament to the industry’s resilience and ability to adapt.”

-Victoria (32%), New South Wales (13%) and South Australia (4%) also successfully exported fresh cherries abroad in the past 12 months.
+Victoria (32%), New South Wales (13%) and South Australia (4%) also successfully exported fresh cherries in the past 12 months.
 The Australian cherry season lasts for around 100 days, spanning spring and summer.
-Although it’s Australia’s third-largest cherry producer, Tasmania has the shortest harvest window of only eight weeks, while the majority of the cherry-growing states have three to four months of harvest.
+Although it’s Australia’s third-largest cherry producer, Tasmania has the shortest harvest window of only eight weeks.
+Meanwhile, the majority of the cherry-growing states have three to four months of harvest.

 Fruit Growers Tasmania CEO Peter Cornish says the 40 percent export increase year-to-year is the state cherry industry’s second largest rise on record.